bamorgan13/blizzard-api-sandbox/README.md

 * Ensuring responsive design at all screen sizes
 * Displaying character raid progression
-* Displaying character dungeon and Mythic+ data
-* Displaying collection information, such as pets and mounts Developing a simple backend is a possibility as well.
+* Displaying character dungeon and Mythic+ data Developing a simple backend is a possibility as well.
 It would allow the app to
 * Have users log in to store their history
 * Implement OAuth with Blizzard and automatically pull character data